gfcKHz/gfcKHz.github.io/docs/posts/space.md

 18. Mémoli, Facundo.
 "The Gromov–Hausdorff Distance: A Brief Tutorial on Some of Its Quantitative Aspects." *Actes des rencontres du C.I.R.M.* 3, no. 1 (2013): 89–96.
 19. Popoff, Alexandre, Corentin Guichaoua, and Moreno Andreatta.
 "Composing (with) Automorphisms in the Colored Cube Dance: An Interactive Tool for Musical Chord Transformation."
 Manuscript, 2022.
 20. Shao, Chenze, Darren Li, Fandong Meng, and Jie Zhou.
 "Continuous Autoregressive Language Models." arXiv preprint, 2024.
+21. Wolfram, Stephen.
+"I Have a Theory Too: The Challenge and Opportunity of Avocational Science."
+August 2025. https://writings.stephenwolfram.com/2025/08/i-have-a-theory-too-the-challenge-and-opportunity-of-avocational-science/.
+[Framework for keeping hobby-grade theory accountable]